Page last updated: July 2026 · Rates and program guidelines current as of publish date

 Downsize and Extract Equity

-Sell your current home, access the equity proceeds, and purchase a smaller or more suitable retirement property — using a conventional loan, cash, or HECM for Purchase to eliminate future mortgage payments entirely.
-Frees up the most capital and eliminates maintenance burden of a larger home.
-See our Luxury Downsizing Financing page.
+Sell your current home and purchase a smaller, more suitable property using conventional financing, cash, or HECM for Purchase — eliminating future mortgage payments entirely.
+See Luxury Downsizing Financing →

 Frequently Asked Questions